Ankle Brace for Basketball: Play Hard, No Fear

 Ankle Exercises for Basketball Players

 A brace protects you.
 But strong ankles protect you better.
-These three exercises target the stability and reaction time your ankles need for the specific demands of basketball, cutting, jumping, and landing.
-For a deeper library of ankle stability work, check out our full exercise guide.
-Ankle Stability Exercises: Simple Exercises for Stability
+These three exercises target the stability and reaction time your ankles need for the specific demands of basketball: cutting, jumping, and landing.
+For a deeper library of ankle stability work, check out the full exercise guide: Ankle Stability Exercises: Train Your Ankles to React

 1. Single-Leg Balance

 Stand on one foot.
 Hold for 30 seconds.
 That's the basic version.
-Make it harder by closing your eyes, standing on a folded towel, or adding small movements, slow arm circles, reaching forward with the free foot.
-This trains the proprioception your ankles depend on when you're making a cut or landing off-balance.
+Make it harder by closing your eyes, standing on a folded towel, or adding small movements: slow arm circles, reaching forward with the free foot.
+This trains your body's sense of joint position, which your ankles depend on when you're making a cut or landing off-balance.

 Do 3 sets of 30 seconds per side.
 Build up to 60 seconds.